philschatz/octokat.js/README.md

 ## Preview new APIs

-To use the APIs available for preview just add a `acceptHeader` when instantiating Octokat.
+Octokat will send the Preview Accept header by default for several Preview APIs.

+If you want to change this behavior you can force an `acceptHeader` when instantiating Octokat.

 For example: